umerDev/mw-backend-takehome-test/README.md

 The Motorway backend take home code test.
 Please read the description and the brief carefully before starting the test.

-**Please take as long as you wish to complete the test and to add/refactor as much as you think is needed to solve the brief, we recommend around 60 - 120 minutes as a general guide.**
+**There's no time limit so please take as long as you wish to complete the test, and to add/refactor as much as you think is needed to solve the brief.
+However, we recommend around 60 - 120 minutes as a general guide, if you run out of time, then don't worry.**

 **For anything that you did not get time to implement _or_ that you would like to change/add but you didn't feel was part of the brief, please feel free to make a note of it at the bottom of this README.md file**